alexcircuits/python-aigirlfriend-bot/README.md

 ## 📝 License

 This project is open source.
 Please ensure you comply with Telegram's Bot API terms of service and Fireworks AI's usage policies.

-## ⚠️ Disclaimer

-This bot is a fan project inspired by the Netflix series "YOU".
-It is not affiliated with Netflix, the show's creators, or any official "YOU" merchandise.
-Use responsibly and be mindful of the character's fictional nature.

 ## 🛠️ Troubleshooting